Energetics of Rydberg-atom Quantum Computing: Comparison to the Energy Consumption of Classical Computing

-We can see that, although for a small number of qubits the Rydberg atom quantum computer has an energy expenditure orders of magnitude higher than either supercomputer, due to the slower scaling of the energy cost in the Rydberg platform, a quantum energy advantage is achieved above 39 qubits.
-Even though the quantum computer has energetically expensive components, their cost remains constant with the number of qubits or scales polynomially, so the exponential advantage of the quantum information processing ultimately dominates, leading to superior quantum energy performance at larger scales.
+We can see that, although for a small number of qubits the Rydberg atom quantum computer has an energy expenditure orders of magnitude higher than either supercomputer, due to the slower scaling of the energy cost in the Rydberg platform, a quantum energy advantage is achieved above 27 qubits.
+Even though the quantum computer has components with a significant energy overhead, their cost remains constant with the number of qubits or scales polynomially, so the exponential advantage of the quantum information processing ultimately dominates, leading to superior quantum energy performance at larger scales.